-Having finished my high school at a special institute for exceptional talents (NODET), completed my undergraduate period in Electrical Engineering at Sharif University of Technology, the best engineering university in Iran, and acquired my master’s degree from New York University at Polytechnic School of Engineering, one of the oldest engineering schools in the United States, I am now a Computer Science PhD candidate at University of California, Riverside, and specialize in the field of GPU architecture and simulation.
+Having finished my high school at a special institute for exceptional talents (NODET), completed my undergraduate period in Electrical Engineering at Sharif University of Technology, the best engineering university in Iran, and acquired my master’s degree from New York University at Polytechnic School of Engineering, one of the oldest engineering schools in the United States, I received my PhD in Computer Science at the University of California, Riverside in September 2021, specializing in the field of GPU architecture and simulation.
 I have come a long road, but a longer path still lies ahead and so much more work needs to be done!